DBinary/dbinary.github.io/_pages/about.md

 My main research interest focus on **AI for Life Sciences**.

 ## 💬 Recent News
+  * *September,* *2024*.
+Congratulations!
+My collaborator, Peng Liu has been admitted to the Department of Automation, Tsinghua University!**
   * *Jun,* *2024*.
 [OmicVerse: A Framework for Bridging and Deepening Insights Across Bulk and Single-Cell Sequencing](https://www.nature.com/articles/s41467-024-50194-3) accepted to **Nature Communications !**

 ## 📢 Advertisement
   **I am pleased to recommand my collaborator Peng Liu, an outstanding undergraduate student at University of Science and Technology Beijing, who has finished two co-first research articles, participated in a published paper as a contributor in Nature Communications, obtained national scholarship, and achieved a top 2% ranking of his class.
 Peng is currently looking for a Ph.D. position major in Computer Science and Technology for Fall 2025.
 Feel free to email me if you have interest (hulei@westlake.edu.cn).** [honour_1](https://mp.weixin.qq.com/s/L0MvmBzMOwLtM8Mmww-pSw) [honour_2](https://mp.weixin.qq.com/s/kEeCO7zJN67Y-FH-u42GOw) [honour_3](https://mp.weixin.qq.com/s/CpEP6xngsluSuIVExhC_TA)

-  **By the way, Peng has obtained the Ph.D offer of Peking University.
-If you have the Ph.D. position major in Computer Science and Technology of Peking University or Tsinghua University, you can email me.**
+  **Congratulations!
+Peng has been admitted to the Department of Automation, Tsinghua University!**

 ## 📝 Recent Publications
 <style>